Hi, there!

 Here are eight tips employers can use to improve work-life balance for their employees:

-1. Encourage company leadership to model work-life balance behaviors.
+1. Encourage company leadership to model and promote work-life balance behaviors.

 As we’ve been discussing in our blogs on stress and burnout, leaders and managers set the tone for how well the organization lives into its pledge to maintain healthy work-life boundaries.
 Researchers from ideas42, a nonprofit that uses behavioral science to solve real world problems, noted this about leaders: “While they expressed a desire for better work-life balance — if not for themselves, at least for the rest of their staff — they were often among the worst offenders, texting at 9 PM, emailing over the weekend or at night, and rarely taking vacation.”

 Does this ring true for your organization, too?
 Modeling appropriate work-life balance starts at the top, so urge leaders to examine the signals they might be sending to their staff members.
-Then, give them permission to create boundaries.
+You can even ask leaders to create visible boundaries, like blocking time for family or exercise on their calendar.
 Once employees see their leadership team taking time to manage their home lives, they’ll feel more empowered to make their own boundaries and begin balancing work and life.

 2. Bury the “busyness culture” and share a new vision of what an ideal worker looks like for your organization.